3CX Tunnel / 3CX Session Border Controller

 The image above demonstrates how the 3CX Tunnel works.
 In this example, 3CX Phone System is on IP Address 10.0.0.181, and listens on TCP port 5090 (by default) for incoming Tunnel traffic.
 We must set up a single Port Forwarding rule on the NAT/Firewall Device, telling it that all incoming TCP traffic received on port 5090 should be delivered to LAN IP Address 10.0.0.181.

 The remote setup is shown on the left hand side of the cloud.
 In this example, the machine with IP address of 192.168.0.2 has the 3CX app installed.
 We will need to tell the VoIP Phone the public IP address of the PBX Server (which in this case is 22.214.171.124), and also the private IP address of the PBX Server (which in this case is 10.0.0.181).
 Since the 3CX app will by default use the standard port numbers used by 3CX Phone System, typically no further configuration will be necessary.

 3CX Tunnel technology can be used in the following scenarios:

 - Connect Remote Sites using the SBC - For remote sites with a number of remote phones, you can deploy the 3CX SBC to the site so that all phones will communicate with the 3CX PBX over a single port.
 This is also the preferred option in case 3CX Phone System is running in the cloud.

-- Connect Remote 3CXPhone Users - 3CXPhone for Windows, Mac, iOS and Android have a built in tunnel that will be used automatically when 3CXPhone detects it is not on the LAN.
-No configuration is necessary in 3CXPhone.
+- Connect Remote 3CX app Users - The 3CX apps for Windows, Mac, iOS and Android have a built in tunnel that will be used automatically when the 3CX app detects it is not on the LAN.
+No configuration is necessary in the 3CX app.